0Cy-An0/Cyan.Rnd/README.md

 - save so properSave can reload
 - config with RiskOfOptions
 - Remove all Highlights (maybe a button in the Settings?) from new unlocks

+bugs/untested:
+- variables persist over new games
+- artifact of evolution
+- null portal does not sync to non-host